 I’m guessing that most of you who are active in the firearm-related blogosphere have seen this story.
-But if you haven’t, please check it out:
+If you haven’t, please check it out:

 If you are new to carrying concealed weapons (or if you have just never learned the proper way to carry a gun), pay attention to the following guidelines:

 1) Use a holster.
-My guess is that this dude had his gun tucked into his waistband.
+This dude had his gun tucked into his waistband.
 That’s generally poor form.
-Even if the gun has a heavy enough trigger pull to make accidental discharges unlikely (perhaps a double action revolver), sticking the gun into the waistband isn’t very secure.
+Even if the gun has a heavy enough trigger pull to make accidental discharges unlikely, sticking the gun into the waistband isn’t very secure.
 The gun will move around, making your drawstroke slower and less consistent.
 The gun may also fall out during a physical struggle.
 Invest in a holster and use it.

 2) Use a holster that covers the trigger guard.
 Holster makers are better about this feature now than they were in the old days, but you can still find holsters that leave your trigger guard open.
 Don’t use them.
 They are a recipe for disaster.